 In summary, SLT is a laser treatment for open-angle glaucoma that lowers eye pressure.
 It can be used as initial treatment, instead of eye drop medications, or as additional treatment when medications do not adequately reduce the eye pressure.
 It is often effective but that effectiveness may wear off after some period of time.
 It can be repeated but the effect may be reduced with repeat treatment.
 SLT is not a cure for glaucoma but one of many tools to keep it under control.

-Article by Brian A. Francis, MD, Professor of Ophthalmology at the Doheny Eye Institute, David Geffen School of Medicine, University of California, Los Angeles.
+Brian A. Francis, MD, MS is the Steiger Endowed Professor of Ophthalmology at the Doheny and Stein Eye Institutes, David Geffen School of Medicine, University of California, Los Angeles.